kosiachenko/SimpleRPC/README.md

 <b>Purpose</b>

-The object of this assignment is to create a simple hand-rolled RPC service (do not use the ONC RPC tools!) that takes 2-dimensional points (pairs of double-precision floating point numbers) and perform useful functions.
+The object was to create a simple hand-rolled RPC service (do not use the ONC RPC tools!) that takes 2-dimensional points (pairs of double-precision floating point numbers) and perform useful functions.
-To keep things simple, we will only provide cartesian_distance() and midpoint() operations.

 The functions return 0 on success and -1 on failure, so the result value to be returned must be passed in as a pointer arguement.
 The caller must allocate space for the return result.

-RPC is a C++ class (which you will define) containing the parameters for making a UDP call to the RPC service, including host, port, timeout, and max_retries.
+RPC is a C++ class containing the parameters for making a UDP call to the RPC service, including host, port, timeout, and max_retries.

 The client-side stubs will marshal and unmarshal the arguments, but use a method of the RPC class to perform the network communication.

 Use the setsockopt() parameter SO_RCVTIMEO to control the timeout waiting for a response from the server.

-To keep things simple, you may hardcode timeout to 5 seconds and max_retries to 3.
+To keep things simple, we set timeout to 5 seconds and max_retries to 3.

 <b>Server Program</b>